 The gun test area, Cave 1, is a remainder of the original shielding shown in grey in Fig. 2.
-The shielding wall on its west side is approximately 5.5 m thick.
+The shielding wall on its east side is approximately 5.5 m thick.
 Cave 1 now contains an electron gun that injects electrons to a short accelerator module containing cryogen-cooled RF cavities.
 The 10 MeV beam will be used in the newly built addition, Cave 2, to test experimental equipment and accelerator diagnostic devices.
 In the near future the facility program will focus on testing the cryogenic target for the HDIce experiment[1, 2].
 The experiment will use an elevated beam line shown in Fig. 3.